-The SRA is a human rights due diligence tool, which serves to reduce risks of human rights abuse at all stages of seafood production going back to the vessel level, and including the seafood processing sector.
+The SRA is a risk assessment tool, which serves to identify risks of human rights abuse at all stages of seafood production going back to the vessel level, and including the seafood processing sector.

 Generally, the SRA can be used to:

 By building the SRA into a broader HRDD approach, you can use the results of the SRA to devise a clear and targeted HRDD strategy.

 The use of the SRA can differ depending on your role in the supply chain.
 As an open access framework, this tool can be used in a number of different ways, for example:

 The SRA can be used to assess social risks at the producer level.
 The SRA process can also provide an opportunity to inform fishers and seafood workers about their human and labor rights and company policies and practices related to these rights.